 If solidarity wages are viewed simply as a redistribution of rents from the skilled to the unskilled, then this suggests that perhaps the unskilled are exploiting capitalists since, after all, capitalists are paying the wages.
-But capitalists-under the definition of exploitation being used here-are themselves exploiters of workers by virtue of appropriating the fruits of labor of workers.
-The rent component of the solidarity wage-like the more general wage premium of employment rents-should therefore in general be thought of as a mitigation of capitalist exploitation rather than a form of exploitation in its own right.
+But capitalists - under the definition of exploitation being used here - are themselves exploiters of workers by virtue of appropriating the fruits of labor of workers.
+The rent component of the solidarity wage - like the more general wage premium of employment rents - should therefore in general be thought of as a mitigation of capitalist exploitation rather than a form of exploitation in its own right.

-Both of these examples show that once the appropriation of labor effort is added as a criterion for the concept of exploitation, the relationship between class, exploitation, and rents becomes much more complex.
+Both of these examples show that once the appropriation of labor effort is added as a criterion for the concept of exploitation, the relationship between class, exploitation and rents become much more complex.
 In some cases rents might still be directly a form of exploitation.

-The rent that a landowner charges a tenant farmer constitutes a direct appropriation of the labor effort of the farmer, for example.
+The rents that a land owner charges a tenant farmer constitute a direct appropriation of the labor effort of the farmer, for example.
 In other cases, rent-acquisition is better thought of as a way of mitigating exploitation.
-It is for this reason that in general I have argued that employees who are the recipients of various forms of rents within their earnings should be regarded as occupying "privileged appropriation locations within exploitation relations" (Wright 1997, p.
-22).12 The concept of economic rent therefore can play a useful role in the theory of class and exploitation by clarifying the range of mechanisms by which exploitation is enhanced or counteracted, but not by reducing the concept of exploitation simply to advantages obtained by asset owners under conditions of imperfect competition and imperfect information.
+It is for this reason that in general I have argued that employees who are the recipients of various forms of rents within their earnings should be regarded as occupying "privileged appropriation locations within exploitation relations" (Wright 1997: 22).11 The concept of economic rent therefore can play a useful role in the theory of class and exploitation, by clarifying range of mechanisms by which exploitation is enhanced or counteracted, but not by reducing the concept of exploitation simply to advantages obtained by asset-owners under conditions of imperfect competition and imperfect information.